Feerojkumar/ArthrexAR_Assignment/README.md

 ![image](https://github.com/Feerojkumar/ArthrexAR_Assignment/assets/140662095/562e7c3e-13ae-4a41-95cc-732e8b314de4)

-## Approach - Use any image of choice for image tracking.
+## Image Tracking using AR Approach - Use any image of choice for image tracking.
 Created an empty sample scene, then added the Add the AR session and AR session Origin components in your scene.
 It contains a Camera and any GameObject s created from detected features, such as planes or point clouds.

 In AR session Origin, Added the ARTrackedIMageManager script.
 The tracked image manager is a type of trackable manager and performs 2D image tracking.